Diary of Nishchint Srikumar

 The Japanese army has moved into Vichy-French Indochina.

-Getting into China from India by air is reasonably practicable (via Burma); the current route runs from Kolkata to Rangoon, then back up to Kunming, where the China National Air Force has its headquarters.
+Getting into China from India by air is reasonably practicable (via Burma); the China National Aviation Cooporation route runs from Kolkata to Rangoon, then back up to Kunming, where the Republic of China Air Force has its training base.
 Fuel is tricky; it was coming via Indochina, now inaccessible.
 The Burma Road is being reopened but it's all a bit fragile.

 We consider getting some INC members to Kunming to meet witnesses from Nanjing.